pantry/pantry.github.io/core/extending.md

         Pantry.root.join(file_name)
       )
     end

     [upload_info.receiver_uuid, upload_info.file_uuid]
   end

   def receive_response(response)
     receiver_uuid = response.body[0]
     file_uuid = response.body[1]

-    upload_info = client.send_file(@file_path, receiver_uuid, file_uuid)
+    upload_info = client.send_file(
+      @file_path, receiver_uuid, file_uuid
+    )
     upload_info.wait_for_finish
     super
   end
 end
 {% endhighlight %}

 You'll notice a new invocation here, `Pantry.root`.
 We'll touch on that in just a sec.
-Also always remember that during the CLI invocation of a Command, `#initialize`, `#to_message`, `#prepare_message`, and `#receive_response` are all called on the same object on the CLI/Client side. `#perform` is executed on the Server side, so any data that `#perform` needs to know about must be included in the Message.
+Also always remember that during the CLI invocation of a Command, `#initialize`, `#to_message`, `#prepare_message`, and `#receive_response` are all called on the same object on the CLI/Client side, and `#perform` is executed on the Server side.
+Any data that `#perform` needs to know must be included in the Message.

 ### Pantry.root and the File System

-Pantry does not currently use a database of any sort; all persistent data is written out to the file system.
+Pantry does not use a database.
+All persistent data is written out to the file system.
 Where Pantry writes these files is dictated by the [configuration](/core/configure.html) and is available in the code via `Pantry.root`.
-In order to stay self contained and good citizens of servers, no files should be written outside of the `Pantry.root`.
+In order to stay self-contained and a good citizen of servers, no files should be written outside of the `Pantry.root`.
 Furthermore, plugins should carve out their own location for their files to prevent accidental file clobbering.
-For example, [Pantry Chef](/chef) writes all global Chef data under `Pantry.root.join("chef")` and all Application specific data under `Pantry.root.join("application", app_name, "chef")`.
+For example, [Pantry Chef](/chef) writes all global Chef data under `Pantry.root/chef` and all Application specific data under `Pantry.root/application/[app_name]/chef`.

 ### Integrating Your Plugin

-Last, but not least, any new Commands need to be loaded into Pantry proper.
+Last, but not least, any new Commands need to be loaded with Pantry Core.
 This is done via Rubygems.
 Package up your plugin as a gem and make sure it includes a file named `pantry/init.rb`.
 Pantry, on boot, will look for all gems that include this file and will `require` each of them.
 If there's a problem loading a specific plugin, the error will be logged.
 For now the plugin gems need to be installed on every node (Server and Clients) that need it.
 There are plans on improving this flow.

 ## Further Reading